 The following are the limitations of the new seals with respect to standard low-friction seals:

-In relation to the assembly of JV 242 and JP 242 seals, if a PTFE formulation with fillers is chosen, the assembly can become more complex.
+In relation to the assembly of JV 242 and JP 242 seals, if a PTFE formulation with fillers is chosen, the calibration can become more complex.
 For this reason, this material is recommended only for small radial sections and large diameters.

 In general, the formulations to be suggested will be high hardness polyurethanes (55 Shore D or 57 Shore D) which, due to their elasticity, do not suffer from the aforementioned assembly disadvantages.